US-China Challenge: Easing Tensions Despite Differences

 There is little sign of any easing up in regional security, where China's territorial and strategic ambitions in the western Pacific are running into pushback from the U.S. military and its allies.

 China flew a record number of military planes south of Taiwan over a four-day period in the past week, which the U.S. called risky and destabilizing.
-The flights came as the U.S. and five other countries carried out joint naval maneuvers with three aircraft carriers northeast of Taiwan in what China described as a provocation.
+The flights came as the U.S. and five other countries carried out joint naval maneuvers with three aircraft carriers northeast of Taiwan.
+China describes such exercises as a provocation.

 Biden is also under pressure from human rights activists and Republicans to maintain a firm line on China even as his administration seeks cooperation on climate change and on getting North Korea to end its nuclear weapons program.